 But I like uncomplicated food.
 The range of uncomplicated is endless.
 Uncomplicated can be very, very simple.
 Uncomplicated can also strangely (in my opinion) be complex.
-The simple (yet complex) meals delivered by Blaine Wetzel at The Willows Inn on Lummi Island are the ultimate incarnation of this.

 This is a simple Fanny Bay scallop with cream and arugula, nothing complicated about it, but oh is it simply exceptional!